Colorado Labor Laws Guide

 Wages in Colorado

-The minimum earnings a worker can make is calculated according to the federal, state, or local minimum wage requirements.
+The minimum earnings a worker can make are calculated according to the federal, state, or local minimum wage requirements.

-In Colorado, two of these types of requirements are in effect — first, a state minimum wage applied to the entire state, and second, a local minimum wage valid in the City of Denver.
+In Colorado, 2 of these types of requirements are in effect — a state minimum wage that applies to the entire state and a local minimum wage that is valid in the City of Denver.

-Minimum wage in Colorado is prescribed at the state level, and is covered and guaranteed by the Colorado Overtime and Minimum Pay Standards Order (COMPS).
+The minimum wage in Colorado is prescribed at the state level and covered and guaranteed by the Colorado Overtime and Minimum Pay Standards Order (COMPS)

 Tipped minimum wage in Colorado